-Sudan is in a continued political gridlock due to a military coup in 2021 and the actual suspension of the transition to a civilian government.
+Sudan is going through a prolonged political gridlock after the military coup of 2021 and the suspension of development and debt relief programmes.

-This situation has led to a drastic reduction in the country’s financial capacity to respond to the growing needs and ensure basic services.
-There is also a reduced donor base.
+This situation has led to a drastic reduction in the country’s financial capacity to respond to the growing needs and ensure essential services.
+The donor base has been reduced, and the gap between humanitarian needs and available resources is widening.

 Recent political developments have also opened the door for renewed conflict and violence in the periphery, leading to displacement and loss of livelihoods.

-The number of people in need of humanitarian assistance has tripled between 2017 and 2022.
+The number of people requiring humanitarian assistance has tripled between 2017 and 2022.
 The EU continues to provide humanitarian aid to support the most vulnerable.

 What are the needs?